 If you suffer from consistently having a dry foot or dry feet that cracks, then you’ll know how annoying it can be.
 Applying moisturising cream is just not enough because that only temporarily softens the hard skin but it doesn’t remove it.

-Unfortunately, there is no ‘cure’ to dry feet and it’s something that occurs since there are no oil glands in the feet.
+Unfortunately, there is no real cure for dry feet and it’s something that occurs since there are no oil glands in the feet.
 It’s especially common among older people and diabetics, but it can affect everyone with varying degrees of dryness from mild cases to more severe.

 The most common causes of dry feet are: